Dylanyessid/chat-api/README.md

 ## Technical decisions

 TypeScript was used because of its static typing and interfaces, which facilitates the implementation of Clean Architecture.
-TypeScript helps to detect errors at development time and improves code maintainability.
+This architecture allows easy testing, high maintainability and high scalability.

 MongoDB was chosen for its flexibility and simplicity in building schemas using a JSON-like format.

 Multer was used for file upload over HTTP.
 It is a middleware for Express that handles file upload on the server.
+Is a very popular middleware in ExpressJS easy to use in a node backend server.

 Cloudinary was used to host the files uploaded via Multer.
-Cloudinary offers a substantial free layer.
+Cloudinary was used because Cloudinary offers a substantial free layer.

 Express.js was chosen to create the project architecture from a minimalist approach.